Forever Is a Feeling

-Forever Is a Feeling is the fourth studio album by American musician Lucy Dacus, released on March 28, 2025 via Geffen Records.
-To promote the album, Dacus will embark on the Forever Is a Feeling Tour.
+Forever Is a Feeling is the fourth studio album by American musician Lucy Dacus, released on March 28, 2025, via Geffen Records.
+To promote the album, Dacus embarked on the Forever Is a Feeling Tour.

 Forever Is a Feeling is Dacus' major label debut as a solo artist.
 Her previous three studio albums No Burden, Historian, and Home Video were released on indie label Matador Records.

 Background and promotion

 In 2024, Lucy Dacus appeared as a special guest at two of her Boygenius bandmate Julien Baker's shows, where she performed two unreleased tracks.
 In late 2024 she announced a series of shows in small venues, claiming she would be playing mostly new music.

 On January 15, 2025, Dacus performed the song "Ankles" on The Tonight Show Starring Jimmy Fallon.
 The album was announced the following morning alongside the premiere of the studio version and a music video for the song, starring actress Havana Rose Liu.
 "Ankles" was released as a double single along with the B-side "Limerence".
 Dacus also announced a tour the same day, with Katie Gavin and Jasmine.4.T as openers.

 The second single from the album, "Best Guess", was released on February 10, 2025, alongside a music video starring Towa Bird, Naomi McPherson, E.R.
 Fightmaster, and Cara Delevingne, which was first teased via an open casting call.

 Forever is a Feeling includes contributions from Hozier, Phoebe Bridgers, Julien Baker, Blake Mills, Bartees Strange, Madison Cunningham, and Melina Duterte.

-In October 2025, an expanded version of Lucy’s album was released, named Forever Is A Feeling: The Archives.
+In October 2025, an expanded version of Lucy's album was released, named Forever Is A Feeling: The Archives.
 Bonus materials on this edition include live tracks, demo recordings, several new songs, as well as a cover of the Jim Croce hit ‘Time In A Bottle’ from the 1970s.